Xangis/GuitarTuner/README.md

 # GuitarTuner

 A simple MIDI-based guitar tuning note generator for Windows 7 and newer.
-It was originally released at http://zetacentauri.com and was been downloaded more than 60,000 times before being open-sourced.
+It was originally released at http://zetacentauri.com and was downloaded more than 60,000 times before being open-sourced.

 The goal with this application was to create the simplest guitar tuning note